 Children are not simply small adults.
 They have specific and specialized needs that must be addressed in a time-sensitive manner to achieve the best results.
 Their "growing bones" pose different challenges than those of adults.
 Sometimes, what looks like a problem in a child is just a variation that the child will outgrow over time.
 Some common pediatric problems don't even occur in adults.
-As a Pediatric orthopedic surgeon, my office, supporting staff, and medical approach are focused on the unique the needs kids and families tcreate a comfortable, patient-focused and family-friendly environment.
+As a Pediatric orthopedic surgeon, my office, supporting staff, and medical approach are focused on the unique needs of the kids and families to create a comfortable, patient-focused and family-friendly environment.

 Patients diagnosed with neuromuscular conditions are at known risks for various associated orthopaedic disorders.
 The orthopaedic surgeon's job is to improve function, prevent deformity, guide appropriate physical therapy, manage bracing, and decrease pain.
 Most conditions result from a combination of muscle weakness and imbalance.
 Surgeons' goals are to restore this balance and minimize physical barriers.
 Services are often coordinated with other care providers as part of a multidisciplinary approach.

 Common neurologic conditions addressed by orthopaedic surgeons include:

 - Cerebral Palsy

 - Muscular Dystrophy

 - Developmental Delay